padrinoDB/Rpadrino/index.md

 models from here with their own models for synthesis work, using the `proto_ipm` as a common data structure to power the analysis.
-It is not intended to provide a complete analysis toolbox - that will come in a separate package designed to work with `ipmr` and `RPadrino` objects.
+It is not intended to provide a complete analysis toolbox - that will come in a separate package designed to work with `ipmr` and `Rpadrino` objects.

 ## Usage